adifyr/colorfull/README.md

 ## Usage

-Import the package and use any color constant:
+Import the package and use any color constant.
+You also get helpful extensions for working with colors:

 ```dart
 import 'package:colorfull/colorfull.dart';